-General Description: The Marvair DAC (Door Air Cooling) and WAC (Wall Air Cooling) units are direct air cooling unit designed to provide free cooling for telecom shelters and cabinets.
+General Description: The Marvair DAC (Door Air Cooling) and WAC (Wall Air Cooling) units are direct air cooling units designed to provide free cooling for telecom shelters and cabinets.
 The DAC is designed for installation on a door and the WAC is designed to be mounted on a wall.

 The units consist of a 48 VDC backward curved, single inlet electronically commutated centrifugal fan, an outside (intake) air assembly with a motorized damper, a 4” (102 mm) disposable filter with a MERV value of 10, and the CoolLinks control board housed in a steel cabinet.
 Pressure relief is provided by a powered exhaust damper on the opposite side of the shelter or cabinet.
 Placement on the opposing wall ensures optimal air circulation throughout the building.
 An anti-corrosion protective coating on the cabinet and the internal components is available as an option.